sjbevins/n8n-arxiv-digest/README.md

 - **Header** with their name and the date
 - **Profile section** showing their configured categories and keywords
-- **Metrics grid** — papers published, papers in their categories, top papers selected, timing
+- **Metrics grid**: papers published, papers in their categories, top papers selected, timing
 - **Paper cards** for each top paper, including:
   - Rank number and relevance score badge (e.g., "87.3%")
   - Title (linked to arXiv), authors, publication date